sailhouse/email-confirmation/README.md

 1. A Sailhouse push event containing an email address is received by the subscription endpoint (from e.g. your sales website)
 2. The service validates the email format
-3. A confirmation email is sent to the user with a unique confirmation link
+3. A confirmation email is sent to the user with a secure HMAC-signed verification link
-4. When the user clicks the link, their confirmation is recorded in Sailhouse
+4. When the user clicks the link, their verification is validated, stored in Netlify Blob Store, and recorded in Sailhouse
 5. A success page is displayed to the user
+6. Admin summaries of subscription activities can be sent to Slack

 ## Getting Started